Trees Lounge: Release

 The film premiered at the Directors' Fortnight at the 1996 Cannes Film Festival on May 11, 1996.
 It was released theatrically in two theaters in the United States on October 11, 1996.

 Reception

 Trees Lounge has an 81% approval rating based on 26 reviews on Rotten Tomatoes.
-Roger Ebert gave the film 3½ stars out of 4:
+Roger Ebert gave the film 3½ stars out of 4: "Steve Buscemi, who plays Tommy and also wrote and directed the film, knows about alcoholism from the inside out and backward, and his movie is the most accurate portrait of the daily saloon drinker I have ever seen."

 Trees Lounge earned Buscemi nominations for Best First Screenplay as well as Best First Feature (along with producers Brad Wyman and Chris Wyman) at the 1997 Independent Spirit Awards.

+Music

+The soundtrack of Trees Lounge combines jazz standards, pop ballads, and rock songs.
+It features recordings by The Ink Spots, Brenda Lee, The Mills Brothers, and Shane MacGowan & The Popes, alongside original contributions from Patrick Tuzzolino, Craig Ross, and Evan Lurie.
+An official soundtrack album, Trees Lounge: Original Soundtrack, was released on October 8, 1996.